ccha23/miml/part1/variational.md

 +++

 Estimating MI well neither require nor imply the divergence/density to be estimated well.
-However, MI estimation is often not the end goal, but an objective to train a neural network to return the divergence/density.
-The features/representations learned by the neural network may be applicable to different downstream inference tasks.
+However,

-+++ {"tags": []}
+- MI estimation is often not the end goal, but an objective to train a neural network to return the divergence/density.

-### With known reference
+- The features/representations learned by the neural network may be applicable to different downstream inference tasks.

 +++

-To explain the idea of neural estimation, consider the problem of estimating the KL divergence with a known reference, i.e., $P_{\R{Z}}$ is unknown but $P_{\R{Z}'}$ is known.
+To explain the idea of neural estimation, consider the following characterization of divergence:

 +++